Sarah Murnaghan lung transplant controversy: Complications

 After her second transplant, Murnaghan developed pneumonia in her right lung.

 ABC News reported that "A healthier patient might have turned down the lungs and waited for a better pair, but Sarah was out of options, so they went ahead with the operation."
 She needed a diaphragm plication (folding and suturing to tighten the diaphragm) and a Nissen fundoplication.

 Departure from hospital

 On August 27, 2013, Murnaghan returned home from Children's Hospital of Philadelphia, where she had been staying since February 19.

 She is undergoing physical therapy at home as part of her recovery and continues to struggle with compression fractures in her spine.
 However, according to her mother, Murnaghan is able to breathe off the ventilator for twelve hours a day.

-As of 2018 Sarah Murnaghan suffers from diabetes, cystic fibrosis and her ongoing hearing loss.
+As of 2018, Sarah Murnaghan has diabetes, cystic fibrosis and ongoing hearing loss.